EHI: End-to-end Learning of Hierarchical Index for Efficient Dense Retrieval: End-to-end Hieararchical Indexing ( )

 At a high level, \EHI has three key components: Encoder $\C{E}_\theta$, Indexer $\C{I}_\phi$ and Retriever.
 Parameters $\theta$ of the query/document encoder and $\phi$ of the indexer are the trainable parameters of \EHI.
 Unlike most existing techniques, which train the encoder and indexer in a two-step disjoint process, we train both the encoder and indexer parameters jointly with an appropriate loss function; see Section~\ref{sec:loss}.
 Learning the indexer -- generally a discontinuous function -- is a combinatorial problem that also requires multiple rounds of indexing the entire corpus.
 However, by modeling the indexer using a hierarchical tree and its ``internal representation'' as compressed path embedding, we demonstrate that the training and retrieval with encoder$+$indexer can be executed efficiently and effectively.

 In the following sections, we provide details of the encoder and indexer components.
-In Section~\ref{sec:retrieval}, we detail how encoder$+$indexer can be used to retrieve specific documents for a given query, which is used both for inference and hard-negative mining during training.
+In Section~\ref{sec:retrieval}, we detail how encoder$+$indexer can be used to retrieve specific documents for a given query, which is used for inference and hard-negative mining (further elaborated in Appendix~\ref{appendix:negative_mining}) during training.
 Section~\ref{sec:loss} provides an overview of the training procedure.
 Finally, Section~\ref{sec:reranking} summarizes how documents are ranked after retrieval.